Slamdunk/slamdunk.github.io/source/_posts/2017-04-04-when-to-declare-methods-final.md

 distinguishable behaviours, which is good.

-If you are going to move from an inheritance nightmare to a composition/clear-API heaven, the first step for sure is to segregate responsabilities between parents and children.
+If you are going to move from an inheritance nightmare to a composition/clear-API heaven, the first step for sure is to segregate responsibilities between parents and children.

-I wrote another fixer for this purpose, [FinalAbstractPublicFixer] (work *in fieri*), to ensure no developer in the team can fall again in that bad design.
+I wrote another fixer for this purpose, [FinalAbstractPublicFixer] (work *in fieri*), to make sure no developer in the team can fall again in that bad design.

 [Ocramius]: https://twitter.com/Ocramius
 [When to declare classes final]: https://ocramius.github.io/blog/when-to-declare-classes-final/